 Graphs have interesting mathematical properties, and there is a branch of mathematics called graph theory that studies them.

 Graphs are also useful, because there are many real world problems that can be solved using graph algorithms.
 For example, Dijkstra’s shortest path algorithm is an efficient way to find the shortest path from a node to all other nodes in a graph.
 A path is a sequence of nodes with an edge between each consecutive pair.

 Graphs are usually drawn with squares or circles for nodes and lines for edges.
 For example, the directed graph in Figure ?? might represent three people who follow each other on Twitter.
-The thick part of the line indicates edge direction.
-In this example, Alice and Bob follow each other and both follow Chuck, but Chuck follows no one.
+The arrow indicates the direction of the relationship.
+In this example, Alice and Bob follow each other, both follow Chuck, and Chuck follows no one.

 We can create a directed graph by importing NetworkX (usually imported as

 Adding edges works pretty much the same way:

 That’s the code I use to generate Figure ??.

 To generate Figure ??, I start with a dictionary that maps from each city name to its approximate longitude and latitude: